 Herring qualifies for Ireland through his grandfather on his mother’s side, who hailed from Belfast & he arrived at Ulster in June 2012 from Western Province, where he was involved in their Vodacom Cup squad.

-He Also represented Emerging Ireland as well as the Wolfhounds.
+He also represented Emerging Ireland as well as the Wolfhounds.

-He won his first cap for Ireland when he came on as a substitute against Argentina in June 2014.
+Herring won his first cap for Ireland when he came on as a substitute against Argentina in June 2014.

 Herring was named in Joe Schmidt's 2017 November Series squad for Tests against Australia, Fiji & Argentina.